rsvp/fecon235/README.md

 heat map scatter plots.

 Some basic commands,
-e.g. get() and plot() in the fecon module, will do a lot of the heavy lifting to get you started immediately.
+e.g. get() and plot() in the fecon235 module, will do a lot of the heavy lifting to get you started immediately.
-They are designed for scripts (not necessarily within IPython notebooks) and any Python IDE interactive development environment.
+They are designed for scripts (not necessarily within Jupyter notebooks) and any Python IDE interactive development environment.
-Our [wiki] should be gradually adding tutorials and FAQs for any clarifications.
+The *docs* directory and our [wiki] should be gradually adding tutorials and FAQs for any clarifications.

 ### Useful modules ###

-These standalone Python modules are frequently imported into our Python scripts:
+These standalone Python *lib* modules are frequently imported into our Python scripts:

 * yi_1tools.py : essential utility functions.